-Usually in Europe you must bag your own groceries, in your own bag.
-If you didn't bring a bag, the store will usually sell you a sturdy plastic one for the equivalent of about 25¢.
+In Europe you must bag your own groceries, in your own bag.
+If you didn't bring a bag, the store will usually sell you a sturdy plastic sack for the equivalent of about 25¢.
 It can carry about 15 bottles of beer.
 The clerk will ring up your purchase as she throws your goods toward the door, and the sack comes flying in at the end.
 You then have a panic job of bagging your groceries before those of the next customer come shooting down the ramp.
-Don't expect consideration, much less a smile, from the cashier.
+Do not expect consideration, much less a smile, from the cashier.
 If you don't hurry up you get one of those looks like "what's your problem buster?"
 Pack and run.

-A small market like this one in San Sebastian, Spain can offer all the provisions you need for the next couple of days.
+A small market like this one in San Sebastian, Spain can supply all the provisions you need for the next couple of days.
 Stock up for your picnic or snack.
 In a nearby wine shop I saw Nivara D.O. crianza for €2,59 (about $3.60) per bottle.
 That's a nice beverage for a mighty fine price.
 While you are in San Sebastian, also known as Donostia in the Basque language euskara, visit the pintxos cafes for wine and the tiny delicacies served on toast.

 Items purchased outside the United States are not covered by warranties issued by American manufacturers or distributors of those products.
 And there is a small chance that foreign purchased products do not meet United States safety standards.
 They may even be inferior goods with forged brand labels made by children and shipped in from our "friends" in China.